Lumi-supercomputer/lumi-userguide/docs/software/containers/wrapper.md

-# LUMI container wrapper
+# Container wrapper

-The LUMI container wrapper is a set of tools which wrap installations inside a Apptainer/Singularity container to improve startup times, reduce IO load, and lessen the number of files on large parallel file systems.
+The container wrapper is a set of tools which wrap installations inside a Apptainer/Singularity container to improve startup times, reduce IO load, and lessen the number of files on large parallel file systems.

-Additionally, the LUMI container wrapper will generate wrappers so that installed software can be used (almost) as if it were not containerized.
+Additionally, the container wrapper will generate wrappers so that installed software can be used (almost) as if it were not containerized.
 Depending on tool selection and settings, either the whole host file system or a limited subset is visible during execution and installation.
 This means that it's possible to wrap installation using e.g., mpi4py relying on the host provided mpi installation.

 This documentation covers a subset of the functionality and focuses on conda and Python, a large part of the advanced use cases are not covered here yet.

 !!!
-Warning
+The container wrapper is very experimental
-    As the LUMI container wrapper is still under development, some of the more advanced features might change in exact usage and API.
+    As the container wrapper is still under development, some of the more advanced features might change in exact usage and API.

 ## Basic conda installation